 If you want to take a break from the mountain activities, do something with the family or in a group, then bowling is a great option.
-On a bad weather day or if you just fancy doing something in the evening after a day on the mountain, you'll find one or two places in resort where you can bowl, watch live sport on the big screens and maybe find some arcade games and pool tables to keep you entertained.
+On a bad weather day or if you just fancy doing something in the evening after a day on the mountain, head to Le Strike Bowling Alley watch live sport on the big screens and maybe find some arcade games and pool tables to keep you entertained.

 Canoeing / Kayaking

-Catch the latest films and releases in Les 2 Alpes on your winter or summer holiday.
-Some cinemas open their doors early on a bad weather day, otherwise you'll find most screenings in the evenings.
-Look out for VOST for English speaking films.
+Catch the latest films and releases in Les 2 Alpes on your winter or summer holiday at the Cinema des 2 Alpes.
+It is open every day except Sundays and Mondays with 2 screenings at 18:00 and 20:30.
+Look out for VO or VOST for English speaking films.

-Enjoy a number of cycling trails and routes in Les 2 Alpes and what better way to explore Les 2 Alpes than on a bike when you can enjoy the beautiful scenery.
+Even if not as famous as the neighbouring resort of Alpe d'Huez, the cycling routes in Les 2 Alpes are quite challenging.
+Some of the most famous cycling climbs in the area are the Col du Jandri (3141m), the ascent from Les 2 Alpes to the Chambon lake as well as the road from Bourg d'Oisans to Les 2 Alpes.
 Have a look at our cycling guide for more information and explore the cycling routes that are in the area.
 If you are in Les 2 Alpes without your biking gear there are a number of cycle hire shops in who rent and sell bikes, gear and more.

 Also see: Cycling in Les 2 Alpes